Cubase Midi Setup

 - Midi connections

-1. Select the Midi ports created using loopMIDI.
+1. Select the Midi ports created in loopMIDI or Midi Studio.

 2. In the Studio - MIDI Port Setup in Cubase, remove both "StreamDeck2Daw" and "Daw2StreamDeck" from "In 'All MIDI In'", otherwise midi input from StreamDeck might cause unexpected results.